Information Extraction

 The Solution: A Detective Finding Clues

-Information Extraction uses LLMs to identify and pull specific pieces of data from unstructured text.
-For example, from raw text "The contract between Acme Corp and Bob Smith dated Jan 15 2024 for $50,000..." the AI extracts structured JSON: { party_a: "Acme Corp", party_b: "Bob Smith", date: "2024-01-15", amount: 50000 }.
-A key subtask is named entity recognition, and results are best output as structured output.
+Information Extraction (IE) uses LLMs to identify and pull specific pieces of data out of unstructured text — the messy paragraphs in emails, PDFs, contracts, and web pages — and turn them into clean, machine-readable records.
+For example, from the raw text "The contract between Acme Corp and Bob Smith dated Jan 15 2024 for $50,000..." the model produces structured JSON: { party_a: "Acme Corp", party_b: "Bob Smith", date: "2024-01-15", amount: 50000 }.
+The two classic subtasks are named entity recognition (tagging the spans that are entities — people, organizations, dates, amounts) and relation extraction (connecting those entities — who signed what, who works where).
+The goal is almost always a structured output that downstream code can use directly, with no human re-typing.

 Think of it like a detective searching for clues: